epsylon3/odbgscript/doc/ReadMe.txt

 The scripting language of OllyScript is an assembly-like language.

 In the document below, src and dest can be (unless stated otherwise):
- - Constant in the form of a hex number withot prefixes and suffixes (i.e. 00FF, not 0x00FF or 00FFh) For decimal values, use the point (i.e. 100.
+ - Constant in the form of a hex number without prefixes and suffixes, with leading 0 (i.e. 00FF, not 0x00FF or 00FFh) For decimal values, use the point (i.e. 100.
 128.)
  - Variable previously declared by VAR, or are declared with MOV
  - A 32-bit register (one of EAX, EBX, ECX, EDX, ESI, EDI, EBP, ESP, EIP).